I retired at 43 with a million+ portfolio.

 Contribute to your 401(k) to get the maximum corporate matching.

-Whatever you contribute beyond that is up to you.
-Don’t just jump on the bandwagon about “maxing out your 401(k) for tax breaks”.
-Today I pay 0% capital gains taxes on my after-tax investment accounts which is less than I’ll pay once I start distributing my 401(k).
+Any contributions beyond that are your choice.
+Don’t simply follow the crowd by focusing on “maxing out your 401(k) for tax breaks.”
+Personally, I currently pay 0% capital gains taxes on my after-tax investment accounts—less than I’ll pay when I begin withdrawing from my 401(k).

 Pay yourself first.